FREE GROCERY GUIDE

 Of these two products, it's hard to pick a favorite.
 Dietary diversity is a great way to ensure we're getting the variety of nutrients we need, so I keep both of these on hand and either alternate between the two or use a half-scoop of each in my smoothies.
 This also minimizes any of the less desirable effects of each product, like excess frothiness from the grass-fed beef powder or added "texture" (or gassiness) from the plant-based powder.

 I want to give a shout-out to Great Lakes Collagen Peptides as a source of protein and gut-healing amino acids.
 Collagen supports skin, hair, nails, and joint health, all of which are things we Thyroid Thrivers could use some extra help with.
 I love this product and have been using it in my smoothies and my morning matcha for years!
-But, as we discussed above, it's important to note that collagen protein is not a complete protein.
-To address this, I simply combine the collagen peptides with another complete protein source, such as the two powders listed above, or a side of something like this AIP Lamb Sausage.
+But, as we already discussed, it's important to note that collagen protein is not a complete protein.
+To address this, I simply combine the collagen peptides with another complete protein source, such as the two powders listed above, or I get my complete protein from a side of something like this AIP Lamb Sausage.

 Collagen protein is still protein.
-Incomplete protein does not equal BAD protein!
+And I'll say it again: Incomplete protein does not equal BAD protein!
 It just lacks some of the nine essential amino acids our bodies require to use that protein for cell repair or the production of tissues like organs, bones, muscle, cartilage, and skin.
-Adding those essential amino acids to our smoothies and protein shakes in some other format can help us utilize more of the protein from the collagen peptides, and ensure our bodies are getting what they need to thrive.
+Adding those essential amino acids to our smoothies and protein shakes in some other format can help us utilize more of the incomplete protein from the collagen peptides and ensure our bodies are getting what they need to thrive.

 PROS: High in amino acids like glycine, which are particularly supportive to our intestinal health.
 Supports skin, hair, nails, and joint health.
 Easy to source, reasonably priced.
 Dissolves in any liquid, hot or cold, and is virtually tasteless and textureless.